-The surgery you will have depends on the size of the cancer and whether it has spread.
 You will usually be admitted to the ward on the day of your operation.
-The operation involves removing the area of cancer plus a margin of healthy tongue around the area to make sure all of the cancer has been removed.
-It may be necessary to replace this tissue with a piece of skin from elsewhere on your body; this is called a 'free flap'.
+The operation involves removing the cancer from the floor of your mouth with a layer of jaw bone.
+Any teeth attached to this area of jaw will also be removed.
+If a large area of bone needs to be removed a metal plate will be inserted to provide strength and stability to the remaining jaw.
+It may be necessary to replace tissue from the floor of your mouth with a piece of skin from elsewhere on your body, this if called a 'free flap'.
 Your doctor will explain this to you in more detail (Ask for separate leaflet about free flaps).

-If cancer has spread into the lymph nodes in the neck, some or all of the lymph nodes may be removed; this is called a neck dissection.
+If cancer has spread into the lymph nodes in the neck, some or all of the lymph nodes may be removed, this is called a neck dissection.
 The average length of stay will be 2-14 days depending on the extent of your surgery.
-(Ask for separate leaflet about neck dissection).
+(Ask for separate leaflet about neck dissection)

-Care is provided throughout by a large team of doctors, nurses, dietitians, physiotherapists and speech and swallowing therapists, all offering support and information for you and your family.
+Care is provided throughout by a large team of doctors, nurses, dieticians, physiotherapists and speech and swallowing therapists all offering support and information for you and your family.